-GSI® uses two main systems for slope stabilization with high capacity mesh:
+GeoStabilization uses three main systems for stabilizing slopes with high capacity mesh:

 One of the strongest mesh systems available today, the TECCO® slope stabilization system stabilizes steep, weathered slopes in place of concrete or shotcrete surface treatment and conventional heavy net systems.
 After cleaning, trimming and leveling the problem slope, the surface is covered by a high capacity steel wire mesh which is tensioned at a defined additional torque force via previously launched or drilled nails and plates.
 The mesh fits tight to the slope, preventing shallow sloughing and erosion.
 Most importantly, with proper application of fertilizer, seed, and erosion matting or hydromulch, the TECCO® system allows for vegetation to establish on the slope, eventually covering much of the mesh.
 The TECCO® slope stabilization mesh owes its high mechanical strength to an alloyed, high-tensile 3mm steel wire with 12 individual meshes per meter.